 What to expect when submitting a cannabis stem sample to Medicinal Genomics and addressing concerns about shipping stem samples across State and Federal borders.

-Stem Sample Collection kits are supplied at no charge with any StrainSEEK® or Whole Genome Sequencing service purchase.
-Once you checkout on our webstore and we receive the order, we'll send the appropriate number of kits with pre-paid return labels for UPS or FedEx (for all US orders).
+If you choose to submit stem samples for any one of our genomic service offerings instead of leaf or purified genomic DNA, Stem Sample Collection kits will be shipped to you directly .
+Once you checkout on our webstore or we otherwise receive your order, we'll send the appropriate number of kits with pre-paid return labels for UPS or FedEx (for all US orders).

 Each Stem Collection Kit includes the following: